timklapdor/uoa-online/src/tools.md

   blurb: An authoring tool that facilitates collaborative and real-time data.
 - name: Written style guide
   link: style-guide
-  blurb: A framework to achieve consitency and best practice.
+  blurb: A framework to achieve consistency and best practice.
 - name: Visual style guide
   link: styles
   blurb: Unique elements that signpost the learning experience.